CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network-mizar-integration.md

 4. Client creates pod for tenant
-5. Mizar-pod-controller (existing controller) gets VPC and subnet from arktos network object and annotate pod
+5. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod
+6. Client creates service for tenant
+7. Mizar-service-controller gets VPC and subnet from arktos network object and annotate service

 Note:
 1. In 2022-01-30 release cycle, only one VPC and one subnet will be supported in Mizar-Arktos integration.
 Hence only default VPC and default subnet will be supported.
-2. Highlighted text described what needs to be done in 2022-01-30 release cycle.
-Others are existing logic.
-3. It is better simplify pod spec and not add multiple labels/annotations into pod spec for same network configuration.
-However, in order to minimize changes in Mizar, Arktos will check whether it is possible to not annotate pod with Mizar VPC/Subnet.
-If it is not possible, Arktos will annotate pod with Mizar VPC/Subnet in relase cycle 2022-01-30.
+2. Ideally, service ip should be within the VPC ip range assigned to the service.
+However, this logic is not implemented in Mizar and there might need significant changes in arktos to support it.
+This also caused API server cannot be accessed from non system pods.
+[Issue 1378]((https://github.com/CentaurusInfra/arktos/issues/1378)) is recorded and will be resolved after 130 release.

 #### 3.3.2 Workflow for secondary VPC and subnet in tenant <a name="vpc-creation-second-vpc-wf"></a>
 1. **Client creates secondary network object for tenant**
 2. Mizar-arktos-network-controller creates Mizar VPC and subnet, update corresponding arktos network object
 3. Client creates pod for tenant, **specifying which network object it will be referring to**
 4. Mizar-pod-controller gets VPC and subnet from arktos network object and annotate pod
+5. Client creates service for tenant, **specifying which network object it will be referring to**
+6. Mizar-service-controller gets VPC and subnet from arktos network object and annotate service

 **Note**: This is not planned in 2022-01-30 release cycle.